simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 ## Recommended Antennas for Onocoy
 ### Basic Antennas for Onocoy
-We can only recommend using these on the [RCmall forM8N USB GPS Module](https://amzn.to/3sspf53) and [NEO-M8N GPS GNSS receiver board with SMA and mini USB for UAV, Robots](https://gnss.store/neo-m8n-gnss-modules/44-elt0031.html) receivers we recommended earlier.
+We can only recommend using these on the basic U-Blox based receivers we recommended earlier.
 - [Bingfu GPS Navigation Antenna ](https://amzn.to/3qM9N36) - $9
   - Basic, simple, not the best, but it works.
 - (**Prefered**)[Bingfu GPS Navigation External Antenna](https://amzn.to/3PcSGki) - $24